Brendenjones12/CapstoneProjectTemplate/Documentation/Deployment.md

 The general advice is to check the error log sent to your browser or the error log on the console.
 - In XAMPP, it will send you the immediate error code to the browser, while the XAMPP console gives a more detailed error report.

-The most vulnerable piece to fail would be the Database_Variables.php, which stores all the database connection variables (username, password, database name, and url/port).
+The most vulnerable pieces to fail would be:
+- the Database_Variables.php, which stores all the database connection variables (username, password, database name, and url/port),
+- each page creates a session, meaning the ability to store sessions on the machine must be enabled,
+- each page requires many others to work, meaning the files must be kept in the same locations relative to the projcets.